 Armrests for Big and Tall executive office chairs should be strengthened as they are often used to assist the user to get into and out of the chair.
-For example, on the Heathrow and Hercules chairs, the armrests are not attached to the seat (as is commonly the case), but rather to a special steel plate fixed to the chair mechanism.
-This is far stronger and more rigid.
+For example, on the Heathrow chair, the armrests are attached to the seat that has a 12 lamination (18mm), plywood seat shell.
+The Heathrow has 3 different arm options depending on the individual strength requirements.

 Headrests are optional items.
 If the chair is used by more than one person, the headrest should preferably not be upholstered in fabric as it is more difficult to clean between operators.

 If a standard office chair is used in a heavy duty environment, two things typically happen.
 Either the chair will not perform or last very long, or it may break unexpectedly resulting in injury.

 Heavy duty chairs need to be strengthened so that they are able to withstand the rigors of a 24/7 operating environment.
 Big and tall executives expect their office chair to be physically larger and stronger.
 The critical items that need additional strength include the base set, seat, mechanism and armrest attachment.